 The steeply sloping promenade with its many colorful costumed women and men offers a spruced-up, cheerful picture.
 The Molly Aida is about to go down.
 The band on the steep bank begins to play a jigsaw Creole farewell march.
 Duke asks for rest in the rainforest.

 As the afternoon draws up lazily, all the scenes are in the box.
 Thomas Mauch turns off his camera and is enthusiastically applauded by the locals.
 Werner Herzog also claps, facing the extras.
 The shooting day is like a happy folk festival, and every one of the more than a thousand people sees himself as a little movie star this Sunday.

 The adoption of the surrounding extras is done by Herzog by a handshake.
 Next to me is Mick Jagger and he too is in raptures.

-Note: This article previously appeared on Notes and Notes from the Road.
+This is an edited version of the article that originally appeared on Notes and Notes from the Road.

 Cover photo: Flickr